judsonlmoore/judsonlmoore.com/_posts/blog/2015-11-23-shafik-gabr-2015-fellowship-notes.markdown

     - Cost
 - Golden Triangle (partnerships help leverage their scale)
   - Business, civil society, government
-- Middle East - Enhansing personal well-being
+- Middle East - Enhancing personal well-being
-  - Low-to-no calorie beverages
+  - low-to-no calorie beverages
   - Transparent nutrition information
-  - Active healthy living programs
+  - Active, healthy living programs
   - Marketing responsibility
-    - Do not market to children under ages of 12
+    - Do not market to children under the ages of 12
-- **Question:** Any plans to reduce manufacturing / botteling in califormica because of the drought?
+- **Question:** Any plans to reduce manufacturing/bottling in California because of the drought?
   - **Answer:** No plans, but will followup
 - Stieva-driven beverages
-  - R&D in sweateners
+  - R&D in sweeteners
 - [5by20 Initiative](https://www.coca-colacompany.com/shared-future/women-empowerment)
   - Women do 66% of the world's work but only earn 10% of the world's income.
 They invest 90% of their income in the community and family.
   - Business skills